-Hardware Prefetch (\Available when supported by the CPU.)
+Hardware Prefetch (Available if supported by the CPU.)

-Set to this option to enabled to enable the hardware components that are used in conjunction with software programs to prefetch data in order to shorten execution cycles and maximize data processing efficiency.
+Set to this option to Enabled to enable the hardware components that are used in conjunction with software programs to prefetch data in order to speed up data processing.
 The options are Disabled and Enabled.